API Overview

 Keys have three scopes:

 Keys can optionally be scoped to a single collection.
-Create keys in your organization settings or via POST /api/accounts/keys.
+Create keys in your organization settings or via POST /api/auth/api-key/create.

 Session Cookies (browser)

-The web UI authenticates via signed session cookies set by POST /api/accounts/login.
+The web UI authenticates via OAuth2/PKCE sign-in through KF Auth, handled by better-auth at /api/auth/*.
 Sessions expire after 30 days.

 Invalid Credentials